-2.2 These Conditions shall be incorporated into any Contract between the Company and the Customer to the exclusion of any terms or conditions stipulated or referred to by the Customer.
+2.2 These Conditions shall be incorporated into any Contract between the Company and the Customer to the exclusion of any terms or conditions stipulated or referred to by the Customer or which are implied by trade, custom, practice, or course of dealing.
 Any dealings with the Company following receipt by the Customer of notice of these Conditions shall automatically be deemed acceptance thereof notwithstanding the absence of formal acknowledgement.

 3.1 No quotation issued by the Company shall be valid unless it is signed by a duly authorised representative of the Company.
 Quotations shall only be valid for the period specified therein or, if no such period is specified, for a maximum period of 30 days from the date thereof, and they may be withdrawn or cancelled by the Company at any time within any such period by written or oral notice.